Preparation and verification of tensor network states: States and parent Hamiltonian

 Moreover, for the situation at hand, we can improve the scaling of the adiabatic preparation by making use of the locality of the Hamiltonian, combined with the version of the adiabatic theorem proven in Ref.~\cite{Ge_2016}.
 To this end, we construct an alternative interpolation from $H(0,t)$ to $H(\beta,t)$ where in each step, we only change \emph{one} of the terms in the Hamiltonian; importantly, the method derived in Section~\ref{sec:section_gaps} to prove gaps still applies in that case.
 By changing the imaginary time in a suitably smooth way along this interpolation, we then obtain that the adiabatic time required per Hamiltonian term changed scales logarithmically with the desired accuracy.
-We can now concatenate the interpolation for all the individual Hamiltonian terms and use the fact that changes performed on distant terms can be equally well carried out in parallel due to an effective light cone through Lieb-Robinson-bounds~\cite{LRbounds,Ge_2016}.
-Combining these two results yields an adiabatic preparation scheme for $\ket{\Psi(\beta,t)}$ where the adiabatic time scales \emph{poly-logarithmically} with the desired accuracy and the problem size $N$, and thus exponentially better than other known methods for preparing MPS and PEPS.
+We can now concatenate the interpolation for all the individual Hamiltonian terms.
+However, we would still have a Hamiltonian acting on the whole lattice, which will translate in an overhead in the runtime if we want to devise a digital algorithm.
+To overcome this, we use the fact that changes performed on distant terms can be equally well carried out in parallel due to an effective light cone through Lieb-Robinson-bounds~\cite{LRbounds,Ge_2016}.
+This means that at each step we only work with Hamiltonians supported on a region of size poly-logarithmically in the system size.
+Combining all these results leads to a preparation scheme for $\ket{\Psi(\beta,t)}$ where the adiabatic time scales \emph{poly-logarithmically} with the desired accuracy and the problem size $N$, and thus exponentially better than other known methods for preparing MPS and PEPS.
+For a more technical discussion on this preparation method we refer to the reader to \cite{Ge_2016}.
+The bounds for the continuous-time version of the algorithm can essentially be derived from the ones presented in the original work.